tommeagher/redesign/README.md

 Our goal is broadly defined, and I want each group to decide what you're going to produce, but here are some rough guidelines.
 We're not looking for another Google doc of bullet points.
 This can be code.
 This can be user stories.
 This can be prototypes.
 This can be an interpretive dance cycle.
 Whatever you think will have legs beyond this room.
 If you want to use a very strict, d-school, HCD process, go for it.
 If you want everything to be about agile, fine. **We're looking for both strategy and tactics here.**

-I want you to answer this question:
+Answer this question:

 >How might we help integrate journalist-developers into our newsrooms and build more folks with those skills to produce high quality journalism online?

 Your group will be assigned one of these scenarios to tackle:
 - A general interest, mid-sized metropolitan newspaper company with online operations of some sort.
 - A small newspaper with limited web presence and no history of news development
 - A for-profit online-only startup newsroom covering a single subject or area.
 - A breaking news centered operation
 - A non-profit, investigative news operation.

 At least one person in your group should be a notetaker.
-Each group should decide who will present their conclusions, either one person or the group as a whole.
+Each group should decide who will present its conclusions, either one person or the group as a whole.

 If you haven't, look at the recommendations that came out of the [Hacking News Leadership](http://bit.ly/1kVq3ke) conference.